 Yet you remain hopeful.

-I’m a physician-scientist, with my own laboratory, with an outstanding research team; and part of my research focuses on the effects of genistein.
-And I can see in my own research how genistein works, how effective it is in inducing prostate cancer cell death.
-So my perspective is the result of solid research experience.
-And what I’ve learned in my lab has been replicated by other investigators in other labs for each and every ingredient in PHC.
-The evidence is very powerful—strong scientific evidence indicates that the ingredients in this cocktail are effective in preventing and combating prostate cancer.
+I’m a physician-scientist and my perspective is the result of solid research experience.
+What I’ve learned in my lab has been replicated by other investigators in other labs for each and every ingredient in PHC.
+The evidence is very powerful, strong scientific evidence indicating that the ingredients in this cocktail are effective in preventing and combating prostate cancer.